Clement-Hue/fast-sqlalchemy/README.md

 ```python
 config["project_name"].get(str)
 ```
-Note that, it's the library confuse which is used underneath, check out here to have more details https://github.com/beetbox/confuse
+Note that, the library confuse which is used underneath, check out here to have more details https://github.com/beetbox/confuse

 ## Licence